 By the definition of $T_n$, if $F$ is $n$-excisive, the canonical map $\theta_F : F \to T_n(F)$ is a weak equivalence.
-Therefore, the colimit $F \to P^n(F)$ is also a weak equivalence.
-The universal property Theorem~\ref{HATheorem6.1.1.10} is verified by the following lemmas.
+Therefore, the colimit map $F \to P^n(F)$ is also a weak equivalence.
+The universal property in Theorem~\ref{HATheorem6.1.1.10} follows from the following lemmas.

 \begin{lemma}[Rezk \cite{HA} p.1021, Lemma 6.1.1.26] Let $X: \mathbf{P}(S) \to \mathcal{C}$ be an $S$-cube and $F:\mathcal{C} \to \mathcal{D}$ be a functor.
 For any $I \subset S$, we define a cube $X_I : \mathbf{P}(S) \to \mathcal{C}$ by